h-bann/my-elearning-app/README.md

-# My E-Learning App - Frontend
+# E-Learning App - Frontend

 A modern, responsive e-learning platform frontend built with React and Vite.
 This application provides a comprehensive learning management system with course enrollment, progress tracking, and integrated payment processing.